 How did I know it was my passion?

 This was something I knew I could work with forever without getting bored.

 From the moment it fell in my lap, I knew my passion had to do with pretty paper and the mental health community.
 Those were the first two immediate decisions.
 The two most influential business decisions.
 This is where I would begin building my brand.

 The next decision made was to purchase a domain with the name of the company.
 First, I had to decide on a name.
 This part was difficult because many creative domain names are taken and I wanted mine to represent who I am.
 One day while crafting, the phrase not your average chick made its way onto my project.
 After a few days of saying it, checking its availability for purchase, writing it out and its acronyms, I took the plunge and purchased the domain notyouraveragechick.com.

 Last but not least the direction in which I would take my business had to be decided.
 This wasn’t as easy as it sounds.
 I would begin by crafting multiple products before realizing the exact nature of my newfound company.
-The making of the boxes is still in the works.
-I have written donation letters for products and have submitted many without response.
-I refuse to let that stop me.
-I will purchase the store bought products myself to invest in the first few boxes.
+This direction would go on to change a few times before settling on ways to rebuild after a life of self-destruction.

 My vision offers a promising future.
 Attention to detail, persistence, and dedication will produce products of love from me to the consumer.